Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 All the Protobuf classes laid bare and human-readable

 Upon deeper inspection, the Protobuf classes are right here, in Java, decorated with getters and setters.
-Since we are using Python, and we cannot get the true schema files, I will leave this approach for now.
+Since we are using Python and cannot get the true schema files, I will pause this approach for now.

 Top ↩